Daniel Pearl: South Asia and murder

 The Pearls settled in Mumbai, India, after Daniel Pearl was made Southeast Asia bureau chief of The Wall Street Journal.
-They travelled to Karachi, Pakistan, which he used as a base for reporting on the United States' war on terrorism following the 9/11 attacks by Al-Qaeda terrorists in 2001 in the United States.
+They travelled to Karachi, Pakistan which he used as a base for reporting on the United States' War on terror following the September 11 attacks by Al-Qaeda terrorists in 2001 in the United States.

 Abduction

 On January 23, 2002, on his way to what he thought was an interview with Islamic scholar Mubarak Ali Gilani at the Village Restaurant in downtown Karachi about terrorist Richard Reid's alleged training at one of Gilani's camps in Pakistan, (Note: The interview being a set-up, planned by Ahmed Omar Saeed Sheikh to kidnap Pearl.
 The two had come in contact through Khalid Khawaja, a retired Pakistan Air Force officer.)
-Pearl was kidnapped near the Metropole Hotel at 7:00 p.m. by several Islamist jihadist groups working in collaboration.
+Pearl was kidnapped near the Hotel Metropole, Karachi at 7:00 p.m. by several Islamist jihadist groups working in collaboration.
 Ahmed Omar Saeed Sheikh, a member of the Harkat ul-Ansar/Harkat-ul-Mujahideen and later Jaish-e-Mohammed, (Note: Harkat-ul-Ansar was the merger of Harkat-ul-Jihad-al-Islami and Harkat-ul-Mujahideen in 1993.
 Harkat-ul-Mujahideen had split from Harkat-ul-Jihad-al-Islami 1985 but re-united, they split again 1998.
 Jaish-e-Muhammad was formed as a splinter group of Harkat-ul-Mujahideen by Masood Azhar in 2000.) has admitted to planning and committing the kidnapping but denied being involved in Pearl's murder.
 The beheading video of Pearl was released by Jaish-e-Mohammed, under the pseudonym of "National Movement for the Restoration of Pakistani Sovereignty" (also used in ransom emails) and Jaish member Amjad Farooqi was reportedly involved in the kidnapping and murder.

 In a January 2011 report prepared by the Center for Public Integrity (CPI) and the International Consortium of Investigative Journalists (ICIJ), members of other Pakistani terrorist groups such as Harkat-ul-Jihad al-Islami and Sipah-e-Sahaba Pakistan were also stated to be involved in Pearl's kidnapping and murder.
 The lead author of the report was Pearl's friend and colleague in Pakistan, journalist Asra Nomani.
 All of the aforementioned groups were operating under the Lashkar-e-Omar umbrella.
 Al-Qaeda leaders were also involved in the kidnapping and murder of Pearl, with Saif al-Adel playing a role in organizing the kidnapping and Khalid Sheikh Mohammed was personally identified in investigative reports as the one who killed Pearl.
-Pearl was detained and later killed at an Al-Qaeda safe house in Karachi owned by Pakistani businessman Saud Memon.
+Pearl was detained and later killed at an Al-Qaeda safe house, Karachi owned by Pakistani businessman Saud Memon.
 Matiur Rehman, another al-Qaeda leader has been identified as being involved in the kidnapping.

-The militants claimed Pearl was a spy and—using a Hotmail e-mail address—sent the United States a range of demands, including the freeing of all Pakistani terror detainees, and the release of a halted U.S. shipment of F-16 fighter jets to the Pakistani government.
+The militants claimed Pearl was a spy and—using a Hotmail e-mail address—sent United States a range of demands, including the freeing of all Pakistani terror detainees, and the release of a halted U.S. shipment of F-16 fighter jets to the Pakistani government.